JeevanNepal/Ansible/README.md

 [root@ip-172-31-35-13 ec2-user]#

-To give previlege to user got to visudo file and add user in root premission: ansible ALL=(ALL) NOPASSWD: ALL
+To give previlege to user go to visudo file and add user in root premission: ansible ALL=(ALL) NOPASSWD: ALL

 To establish a connection with node got to ssh configuration file: vi /etc/ssh/sshd_config

+in file uncomment premit root login yes

+make above passwordauth yes and below one coment it

+To make the changes sync in configuration file we need to restart the services: service sshd restart

+Now to access nodes use ssh +node IPs.